CogStack/CogStack-NiFi/docs/nifi/main.md

 In previous nifi versions by default there was no user assigned and authentication was anonymous.
 Since 1.14.0 this changed.
 So now we have HTTPS enabled by default via port 8443 (configurable in nifi.properties and the services.yml file).

 Before starting the NIFI container it's important to take note of the following things if we wish to enable HTTPS functionality:

+- this step is optional (as you might have done it before from configuring other certificates), run `create_root_ca_cert.sh` to create the ROOT certificates, these will be used by NiFi/OpenSearch/OCR_service/Tika/MedcatService/Jupyterhub etc.

 - the `nifi_toolkit_security.sh` script is used to download the nifi toolkit and generate new certificates and keys that are used by the container, take note that inside the `localhost` folder there is another nifi.properties file that is generated, we must look to the following setttings which are generated randomly and copy them to the `nifi/conf/nifi.properties` file.
 - the trust/store keys generated for production will be in the `nifi_certificates/localhost` folder and  the `nifi-cert.pem` + `nifi-key.key` files. in the baes `nifi_certificates` folder.